nam20485/pr-batch-comment-tool/ai_instruction_modules/ai-workflow-assignments/pr-review-comments.md

 ## Comment Resolution Method

-### Individual Comment Resolution Using GraphQL API
+### Individual Comment Thread Resolution Using GraphQL API

 To mark individual PR review comments as resolved, use GitHub's GraphQL API with the `resolveReviewThread` mutation: